pingidentity/terraform-provider-pingfederate/docs/data-sources/local_identity_identity_profile.md

 - `auth_source_update_policy` (Attributes) The attribute update policy for authentication sources. (see [below for nested schema](#nestedatt--auth_source_update_policy))
 - `auth_sources` (Attributes Set) The local identity authentication sources.
 Sources are unique. (see [below for nested schema](#nestedatt--auth_sources))
+- `custom_id` (String) The persistent, unique ID for the local identity profile.
+It can be any combination of [a-zA-Z0-9._-].
+This property is system-assigned if not specified.
 - `data_store_config` (Attributes) The local identity profile data store configuration. (see [below for nested schema](#nestedatt--data_store_config))
 - `email_verification_config` (Attributes) The local identity email verification configuration. (see [below for nested schema](#nestedatt--email_verification_config))
 - `field_config` (Attributes) The local identity profile field configuration. (see [below for nested schema](#nestedatt--field_config))